 - a valid passport,

 - a valid F-1 or J-1 visa stamp.

 If you have already departed the U.S. and did not get a travel signature before your departure, please submit a Request for Revised I-20 via iNorthTX.
 Email email@example.com if you need a travel signature for your DS-2019.
 You must prepay for document shipping via eShipGlobal through iNorthTX.

-If you do go back to your home country during the summer, it is vitally important that you monitor HealthAlerts.unt.edu for the most recent campus information, that you stay aware of CDC travel watches, alerts and warnings, and seek out additional CDC and State Department updates, and that you monitor our website for immigration-related travel updates.
+If you do go back to your home country during Fall 2020, it is vitally important that you monitor HealthAlerts.unt.edu for the most recent campus information, that you stay aware of CDC travel watches, alerts and warnings, and seek out additional CDC and State Department updates, and that you monitor our website for immigration-related travel updates.

 Restrictions on Travel to the U.S. from China, Iran, Europe, and Brazil